Perfect Chinese Sticky Rice

 - ½ cup thinly sliced scallions, greens only

-- Do ahead: Rehydrate dried Shiitake mushrooms by soaking in warm water for about 1 hour.
+- Prep Ahead: Rehydrate dried Shiitake mushrooms by soaking in warm water for about 1 hour.
 Drain well and chop.
 Set aside.

-- Drain: Drain soaked rice and rinse with cold water.
+- Drain soaked rice in a colander and rinse with cold water.
 Set aside.

-- Heat: Heat up a heavy large pot (I use my largest All-Clad) with 1 TB oil until hot.
+- Heat up a heavy large pot (I use my All-Clad stock pot) with 1 TB oil until hot.
 Add ginger and stir fry for a minute.
 Add Chinese sausage and Shiitake mushrooms, stir frying for another minute.
 Add in rice wine, soy sauce, oyster sauce, sesame oil, white pepper, and rice.
 Stir to coat thoroughly.
 Add broth, stir to incorporate, and bring to a boil.

-- Simmer: Once it reaches a boil, immediately reduce to simmer.
+- Once it reaches a boil, immediately reduce to simmer.
 Cover tightly and cook 45 minutes.
 Turn heat off and let it sit for at least 10 minutes, covered.
-Do not peak!
+Do not open lid to peek!

-- Stir and Stand: Carefully stir cooked sticky rice, from bottom to top throughout.
+- Carefully stir cooked sticky rice, from bottom to top throughout.
 Cover and let stand another 10 minutes before serving.

-- Garnish and Serve: Garnish with freshly sliced scallions, if desired.
+- Garnish with freshly sliced scallions, if desired.
 Chopped cilantro or chives work well, too.